PerrineGilloteaux/migrationChapter/README.md

 # migrationChapter
-Protrusion analysis included recruitment at the membarne and protrusion speed correlation
+Protrusion analysis included recruitment at the membrane and protrusion speed correlation